 Sydney Boys High has an established tradition of co-productions with Sydney Girls High in musicals, recitals and dramatic presentations.
 Currently, the two schools are engaged in the 'Word and the Note' - an evening of music and drama.
 Musical ensembles from both schools perform.
 Drama groups from both schools act out their thematic pieces and vignettes.
 The highlight of the evening is a rendition of a briefly rehearsed piece by the massed senior orchestras of the two schools.
 Sydney Boys High encourages student performances at all major functions and assemblies held at the school.

+The Prefects at High are expected to set the highest example in dress, attendance, conduct and involvement in school affairs.
+Their duties include assistance in the canteen, attendance at school functions of all kinds, and conducting assemblies.
 Each prefect is assigned a specific duty including welfare roles within the school.
 They are also assigned responsibilities connected with particular activities, including sports, music, and debating.
 Prefects are entitled to wear a badge, and a navy blue plain tie, and should have the Prefect Pocket added to their blazers.

-The Students Representative Council
+The Student Representative Council